The new book from Sally Larkin Green

 I'm Fine

 For years, "I'm fine" was my automatic answer.
-It came out so easily, so quickly, that I don't think I even noticed I was saying it half the time.
+It came out so easily that I don't think I even noticed I was saying it half the time.
 How are you?
 Fine.
-How are things going?
-Fine.
 Are you okay?
 Yes, I'm fine.
+And on the outside, I looked like I was.

 I was showing up.
 I was working.
-I was taking care of my family, doing the grocery shopping, answering the phone, remembering the appointments, keeping track of everything that needed to be done, and somehow finding a way to make it all happen.
+I was taking care of my family, answering the phone, remembering the appointments, and somehow finding a way to make it all happen.
 I smiled when I was supposed to smile.
-I laughed when something was funny.
-I went to church.
-I showed up for people.
 I pushed through.
 From the outside, I looked like a woman who had it together.
+But I wasn't fine.

 I was tired in a way that sleep couldn't fix.
 I was carrying a heaviness I didn't have words for.
 It wasn't a big dramatic breakdown.
 It was more like a slow leaking of myself, one responsibility at a time.
-A little more here.
-A little more there.
 One more yes.
 One more errand.
-One more client.
 One more bill.
 One more person who needed something.
-And I kept telling myself this was just life.
-This was what women did.
-This was what wives did.
-This was what mothers did.
-This was what responsible people did.
-You got up.
-You did what had to be done.
-You didn't complain.
-You didn't fall apart.
-You kept going.
+And I kept telling myself this was just what women did.
+The problem was, I had been keeping going for so long that I didn't know how to stop.
+And honestly, I didn't think I was allowed to.

 But I think God knew I wasn't.
 And I think He was already there, in all that empty, waiting for me to stop pretending.